nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 :bulb:**Tips:** <br>

 * Students who are `pri1` will not demote any further.

-* If no index is provided, all students will be demoted by one education level (unless they are `pri1`).
+* If the `ex/` prefix is not used, all students will advance by one education level (unless they have `graduated`).
+  Once `ex/` prefix is used, the index field cannot be left blank.

 * The index refers to the index number shown in the displayed student list.
 Indexes are used to indicate students who are to be excluded from the demotion.